andreavaghi/pitchfork-api-search/README.md

 ## Pitchfork API Search
+NodeJS client to search [Pitchfork](http://pitchfork.com) database for artists and reviews

-*Beware: Pitchfork has no official API, this module is based on the endpoints available through reverse engineering of their new React website*
+*Be aware that Pitchfork has no official API and this module is based on the endpoints available through reverse engineering of their new React website.
+It's not guaranteed to stay available for free or to be stable*

 To use Pitchfork API Search, first include it in your NodeJS app: